Plagiarism & Copyright in App Development

 "I Changed a Few Words, So It's Not Plagiarism"

-Changing a few words (mosaic plagiarism) is still plagiarism.
-You must either use quotation marks with a citation, or genuinely paraphrase and cite the source.
+Changing a few words (mosaic plagiarism) or renaming variables in code is still plagiarism.
+You must genuinely paraphrase and cite the source.

 Tasks